skaulana/tidbits/readme.md

   Windows 'Send To' folder as an accelerator.
 * `algo4.cs` - solution to the strongly connected components (SCC) problem from the Coursera MOOC [Algorithms I][2].
+* `hexparse.php` - generates Verilog code to initialize a BlockRAM with hex data.

 ## License